 The type of benefits you should apply for depends on your age.
 Social Security survivor benefits can start at age 60.
 Your own retirement benefits may be better than survivor’s benefits, and they may start at age 62.

 The right course of action depends on the circumstances.
 As your representatives, we can assist you with knowing what to do and taking the right steps.
-You can have a lawyer on the team at Pekas Smith Disability Attorneys represent you.
+You can have a lawyer from our skilled team representing you.

 Disabled Widow and Widowers Insurance FAQs

 When a husband dies, does the wife get his disability?

 Not exactly.
 The wife or husband of a deceased spouse may receive survivor benefits, or they may qualify for benefits based on their spouse’s work history.
 The spouse must meet qualification requirements.

 I care for the deceased’s minor child.
 Can I receive benefits?

 Benefits are payable to a surviving spouse who cares for a child under age 16.
 The spouse does not have to be over the age of 50.

 What happens when a spouse on disability dies?